 Many immigrants decide to move to the Maple Leaf Country because it’s environment-friendly but that is just one of the many reasons.
 After all, the country is known for its beautiful flora and fauna, breath-taking nature, guaranteed safety and secure life, stable economy, high-quality healthcare, excellent education, and different work opportunities.

-Known as Canada’s economic heart, the province is known for its beautiful parks, economy growth, natural diversity, modern service, vast forests, and nature.
-The province is home to many diverse cultures as it’s the home to people from all parts of the world.
+Known as Canada’s economic heart, the province is known for its beautiful parks, economic growth, natural diversity, modern service, vast forests, and nature.
+The province is home to many diverse cultures as it’s home to people from all parts of the world.

 The unemployment rate there stands at just 6.8% and on average, the Ontario residents earn incomes that are the highest in the country.
 The average wage for an hour is $27.50 and annually it can be roughly about $53,625.
 It is because of the high standard of living in Ontario that every year, at least 250 000 people that come to visit Canada eventually become permanent residents.